-Countryside Workers conserve and maintain the English countryside, including National Parks, AONBs, National Nature Reserves, and private estates.
+Countryside workers conserve and maintain the English countryside, including National Parks, AONBs, National Nature Reserves, and private estates.
 They perform environmental and conservation tasks, ensuring practical work aligns with farming and recreational activities.
 Typical roles include Estate Worker, Ranger, and Site Warden.
 They work outdoors in various locations, interact with the public, and operate year-round in all weather conditions, both independently and as part of a team.
 Their duties are essential for preserving and enhancing rural landscapes.

 Countryside Worker Apprenticeship (Level 2)